 - Step 1- Adults notice the dysregulated behaviour, help the pupil label their emotion/zone they are in and provide opportunities for them to calm down and regulate.
-This avoids pupils reaching a point of losing control and displaying physical or unwanted behaviour. - Step 2- If the unwanted behaviour continues, the pupil will receive a reminder from the class teacher/adult.
-The pupil is encouraged to use Zones of Regulation strategies to manage their emotion and adults will support the pupil by giving an example of a positive target on how to make a good choice. i.e. remember to take your turn when speaking so that everyone has a chance to share. - Step 3 If the unwanted behaviour continues the pupil will receive a warning that unless they regulate their behaviour, they will spend some time either during the next playtime or in another class to reflect on their choices.
-Adults will again suggest the pupil uses the Zones of Regulation strategies to help them regulate their behaviour and give an example of a positive behaviour choice - as in Step 2.

-- Step 4- If the pupil is unable to regulate their behaviour they have a brain break/reflection time during the next playtime (to a maximum of 10 minutes) or in another classroom, where he/she is asked to reflect on his/her behaviour with the class teacher or TA.
-This action is logged discretely in the class record book and parents/carers are informed at the end of the day. - Step 5- If the unwanted behaviour continues, the pupil and class teacher meet with the Phase Leader and together they set a behaviour target and self-regulation strategy.
-This action is logged in the record book and parents/carers are informed.
+This avoids pupils reaching a point of losing control and displaying physical or unwanted behaviour. - Step 2- If the dysregulated behaviour continues, the pupil will receive a reminder from the class teacher/adult.
+The pupil is encouraged to use Zones of Regulation strategies to manage their emotion and adults will support the pupil by giving an example of a positive target on how to make a good choice. i.e. remember to take your turn when speaking so that everyone has a chance to share. - Step 3 If the dysregulated behaviour continues after the first reminder, the pupil will receive a second reminder to regulate their behaviour or they will be asked to spend some time either during the next playtime or in another class to reflect on their choices.
+Adults will again suggest the pupil uses the Zones of Regulation strategies to help them regulate their behaviour and give an example of a positive behaviour choice as in Step 2. - Step 4 After two reminders, if the pupil is still unable to regulate their behaviour they have a brain break/reflection time during the next playtime or in another classroom, where they are asked to reflect on their behaviour choices with the class teacher or TA. - Step 5 If the dysregulated behaviour continues, the pupil and class teacher meet with the Phase Leader and together they set a behaviour target and self-regulation strategy.
+This action is logged in CPOMS and parents/carers are informed.
 The pupil's behaviour is monitored for a number of days, and the effectiveness of the self-regulation strategy is assessed.
-The class teacher gives feedback to the pupil and the parent/carer on whether or not they have met their behaviour target. - Step 6- If the pupil is unable to regulate their behaviour and achieve the behaviour target set the class teacher and pupil meet with the Headteacher or Assistant Head.
-An appropriate course of support and action is agreed. - If the behaviour of the pupil persistently breaches the school's behaviour policy, the school will follow the steps in the Serious or Persistent Negative Behaviour section of this policy.
+The class teacher gives feedback to the pupil and the parent/carer on whether or not they have met their behaviour target. - Step 6 If the pupil is unable to regulate their behaviour and achieve the behaviour target set the class teacher and pupil meet with the Headteacher or Assistant Head.
+An appropriate course of support and action is agreed. - If the behaviour of the pupil persistently breaches the school's behaviour policy, the school will follow the steps in the We address serious or persistent dysregulated behaviour section of this policy.

-If a referral is made to an outside support agency, an individual, group or class may receive alternative sanctions than the ones listed above.
+If a referral is made to an outside support agency, an individual, group or class may receive alternative support than the ones listed above.
 These will be recorded in a separate Behaviour Plan.